 I’ve talked before about infused water drinks, which make for refreshing summertime beverages and a nice change from the standards, because you can get so creative with them.
 This time, I thought I’d go a little more traditional and talk about iced tea recipes.
-Turns out there’s a lot more you can do with it than you might think.
+Turns out you can do a lot more with it than you might think.

-- Lipton or another grocery store brand is absolutely fine – you don’t need expensive or fancy stuff for this.
+- Lipton or another grocery store brand will do – you don’t need expensive tea.

-- Plastic pitchers can affect the flavor, so for best results, stick with glass.
+- Plastic pitchers can affect the flavor, so for best results, use glass.

-- Serve it chilled – don’t pour warm tea over ice cubes, as they’ll just melt and dilute it.
+- Serve chilled – if you pour warm tea over ice cubes, they’ll melt and dilute it.
 Pour chilled tea from the fridge over ice cubes, and the drink will stay cool without getting diluted in the time it takes most people to finish a glass.

 - How much sweetener you like is up to you – there’s no hard and fast rule about this, even among Southerners.